thomas-thivillon/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am PhD candidate in the Department of economics and a member of the DIAL research team at Paris Dauphine University, a college of PSL University.
+I am PhD candidate in the Department of Economics and a member of the DIAL research team at Paris Dauphine University, a college of PSL University.
 My research focuses on environmental health, technology adoption and gender equality in developing countries.

 Before starting my PhD, I spent nine years working as a project manager in the NGO sector with a focus on access to energy and clean cooking.